 Contact a Workplace Injury Lawyer Today

-Serving Daytona, Melbourne and Orlando, Florida, the workers' compensation lawyers at Colling Gilbert Wright & Carter can help you decipher the Florida workers' compensation law and build a strong case that awards you the highest possible benefits.
+Serving Four Corners, Tampa, Orlando and nearby areas of Florida, the workers' compensation lawyers at Colling Gilbert Wright & Carter can help you decipher the Florida workers' compensation law and build a strong case that awards you the highest possible benefits.

 If you were injured or became sick while on the job in the Orlando area, please schedule a free consultation with an attorney at Colling Gilbert Wright & Carter to discuss your case by calling 855-880-4741.
 We will fight to get you the benefits you deserve.
 With our knowledge of Florida law and our history of success, we can ensure you are treated fairly by the insurance adjuster and help you obtain money for your injury or illness.